Mistyttm/trigger-fixer/Firefox/README.md

 Pretty cool, right?

-Emmey contributed a bunch behind the scenes, everyone say thank you Emmey
+I, Emmey, have ported the whole thing to firefox as well as contributed stuff behind the scenes and redesigned all the CSS :)

 ## Public releases
 [Firefox addon store](https://addons.mozilla.org/en-US/firefox/addon/trigger-fixer/)